Creating Custom Components

 Creating properties

-To add a custom property to your custom component, open up the Custom Component Configuration menu from the Form’s three dots menu in the App Browser or at the top of the Form.
+To add a custom property to your custom component, open up the configuration menu from the Form’s three dots menu in the App Browser or at the top of the Form.
 Under ‘Properties’, choose ‘+ Add property’ to add a new property to your component.
-This property will default to a property called prop of type string.
+This property will default to a property called prop

 Users of your Custom Component can make use of normal Data Bindings to set its properties.